PCnferri/WAGISA25/Readme.md

 Credits: Natalie Ferri and Cort Daniel

 # Introduction
-Pierce County Spatial Services provides employees with access to and training on six enterprise mapping applications.
-Most employees use CountyView Web (CVWeb), a web-based application that offers a built-in data menu, basic query and analysis tools, layer customization, and print functionality.
-While CVWeb satisfies most mapping needs, some users require the advanced capabilities of ArcGIS Pro.
-For example, the Assessor-Treasurer’s commercial and residential appraisers use CVWeb to review assigned tax parcels before physical assessments.
-However, due to the need for more advanced layer and labeling customization, a migration to ArcGIS Pro was requested.

-Over the summer, Pierce County Spatial Services helped migrate 30 users from CVWeb to ArcGIS Pro.
-To facilitate this transition, a specialized three-week training program was developed and delivered to three groups of ten.
-One challenge during training involved a key aspect of the appraisers' workflow that had previously been automated: identifying assigned tax parcels from an Excel table.
-In CVWeb, the “Import Tax Parcel Table” tool allows users to upload an Excel table then automatically zooms to the tax parcels, highlights them, and creates a GeoJSON output.
-The appraisers were trained in ArcGIS Pro on how to join a table to a layer, select the joined tax parcels, and zoom to the layer.
-However, this process proved to be time-consuming and confusing for beginners.

-To address this challenge, the Tax Parcel Finder tool was developed for ArcGIS Pro to automate this process.
-The Python script uses an imported Excel table to join to an existing layer, exports the tax parcels as both a feature class and GeoJSON, and adds the new feature class as a map layer with custom symbology.
-It then zooms to the newly added layer.
-Although this tool was designed for a specific user group, it can be adapted for use with any feature from an Excel table.
+CodePierce County Spatial Services provides employees access to six enterprise mapping applications.
+Most use CountyView Web(CVWeb) for basic mapping, but some, like Assessor-Treasurer appraisers, require ArcGIS Pro for advanced customization.
+Over the summer, 30 appraisers transitioned from CVWeb to ArcGIS Pro through a three-week training program.
+One challenge was executing table joins to the tax parcel feature class, a function previously available as a tool in CVWeb.
+To address this, the TaxParcel Finder Tool was developed in ArcGIS Pro, streamlining parcel selection, exporting data, and adding custom layers.
+Though designed for appraisers, the tool can be adapted for various Excel-based workflows.

 # Tax Parcel Finder Tool’s Python Code
-## Part 1: set the environment and check variables
+## Part 1: Set Environment & Check Variables
-The code was initially written as a Python script and then integrated into an ArcGIS Pro toolbox as a script, allowing users to interact with variables directly through the tool's interface.
-Users can easily edit, open, and run the tool by right-clicking on its script icon.

-The script starts by importing important libraries: arcpy for GIS tasks, os for working with file paths, and getpass for user authentication.
-Next, it defines the paths for input and output data.
-In this case, the input variable is an Excel file (0), the output variable is a GeoJSON file (1), and the user’s default geodatabase is used for a feature class output.
-These paths are set as variables in the tool interface.
-To reduce long-term data storage costs, the GeoJSON default output location will save to a folder that deletes data after seven days.
-However, since the tool is interactive, the user can redirect the storage location of the GeoJSON to their preferred location.

-The script then checks if the required "Parcels" layer is available on the map.
-It also verifies that the "TaxParcelNumber" field exists in the input Excel file and matches the corresponding field in the parcels layer.
-If the layer is missing or the fields don’t match, the script raises an error and stops running.
-This step helps prevent problems later by ensuring that the data structures are correct from the start.

-Lastly, the script uses the client directory database to generate the user’s initials for the output’s naming convention.
-Since the GeoJSON output is saved to a shared location, initials help each user know which GeoJSON is theirs.
+The script, integrated into an ArcGIS Pro toolbox, allows users to modify settings via an interface.
+It imports essential libraries (arcpy, os, getpass)and sets input/output paths.
+Default GeoJSONoutput is saved to a temporary folder but can be redirected.
+The script verifies the required “Parcels” layer and ensures the TaxParcelNumber field in Excel matches the layer.
+Errors are flagged if inconsistencies exist.
+User initials and date are appended to file names for easy identification.

     import arcpy, os, time, getpass
     from datetime import datetime